-If you’re looking for the best restaurants in Destin, Florida then you came to the right place.
-Destin, is one of the most popular beach destinations in the entire US.
+If you’re looking for the best restaurants in Destin, Florida then this post is for you.
+Destin is one of the most popular beach destinations in the entire United States.
 It sits on an area of the Panhandle that’s referred to as the Emerald Coast due to the white sand beaches with emerald colored water along the Gulf of Mexico.

 Destin is also nicknamed “The World’s Luckiest Fishing Village” and so you can find fresh seafood at many restaurants in town.
 There are so many great bars, restaurants, coffee shops, and even a brewery.
-You can also find my lists of the best happy hour spots and favorite breakfast places in town.
+You can also find my lists of places with the best happy hour in Destin and best breakfast in Destin.

-Here are a few of my favorite bars and restaurants in Destin along with my reason for listing it as a “Best of Destin.”
+Here are some of my favorite bars and best Destin restaurants along with my reason for listing it as a “Best of Destin.”

 East Pass Coffee